mcrespoae/metrit/README.md

 ## Overview

-`metrit` decorator is a powerful tool to accurately measure RAM, CPU, and I/O operations in Python functions, offering insights into resource utilization and potential bottlenecks.
-With automatic recursion detection and robust handling of process isolation and monitoring, metrit ensures accurate measurements, even for complex functions that involve multiple processes.
+The `metrit` decorator is a powerful tool for accurately measuring the execution resources of Python functions, including RAM, CPU, and I/O operations.
+It provides insights into resource utilization and potential bottlenecks.
+With features like automatic recursion detection and robust handling of process isolation and monitoring, `metrit` ensures precise measurements even for complex functions involving multiple processes.

 ## Installation